Actindo-AG/Documentation/PIM/API/05_Products.md

 Create a new product.

-You can create thee types of product:
+You can create three types of product:
- - a single product
+ - a single product, that is, a product without variations, such as a game
- - a master product
+ - a master product, that is, a product with variations, for example, in size or color
- - a variant product, see [Create a variant](./06_Variants.md#create-a-variant)
+ - a variant product, that is, each of the variations of a master product

+ For detailed information, see [Create a variant](./06_Variants.md#create-a-variant).

 Depending on the type of product, the required fields vary.